Updated September 2, 2023

 - A seasonal job has high demand during certain seasons or times of the year.

 - Many fields, including agriculture, tourism, manufacturing, and sales, employ people on a seasonal or part-time basis.
-For example, the employees in a ski resort may find a job at a beach resort during the summer season.
+For example, the employees in a ski resort may find a job at a beach resort during summer.

-- When any business or organization’s peak season is over, the employer discharges most workers to maintain a profit margin.
+- When any business or organization’s peak season ends, the employer discharges most workers to maintain a profit margin.

 - In this scenario, when the workers become unemployed, they can opt for other jobs during their peak season.

 Examples of Seasonal Unemployment

 Consider a beach resort that remains full of borders in summer but is almost vacant afterward.
 It is because travelers and visitors prefer the beach in that particular season.
 It leads to unemployment of the resort employees after summer.

 Farmers cultivate wheat in the months of winter and spring.
 If the farmers do not harvest other crops like barley, corn, or oats, they will be unemployed after spring, without any earnings for the rest of the year.